Form 8.3 - The Vanguard Group, Inc.: StoneX Group Inc.

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit Common Sale 811 86.53 USD
+Purchase/sale Class of relevant security Number of securities Price per unit Common Purchase 23 86.47 USD Common Sale 930 86.47 USD

 (b) Cash-settled derivative transactions